 For professionals or DIY enthusiasts, choosing between knobs or pulls is a part of the decision-making process.
 These options come in a vast array of styles, sizes, and finishes.
-Out of all these choices, one needs to select the most suitable cabinet handle that works for them (Learn: Szekrényfogantyú színek és befejezi trendek 2023-ban).
+Out of all these choices, one needs to select the most suitable cabinet handle that works for them.

-There are no strict rules that dictate how to put handles on cabinets (Knowledge: How to Choose the Right Size of Cabinet Handles).
+There are no strict rules that dictate how to put handles on cabinets.
 Also, mixing and matching the hardware with the furniture is fun!
 However, some industry experts have valuable suggestions to create a cohesive look for the space.
 For example, pulls are ideal for drawers while knobs go well with cabinet doors.

 For a more creative design, a combination of knobs and pulls can work.
 Many people use knob handles for doors installed on the upper end of the cabinetry.
 For lower drawers or cabinet doors, pulls can provide an easy and comfortable grip.

 Step-by-step guide on how to install cabinet handles

 With all the necessary hardware and tools gathered, it’s time to head on to the actual pull or cabinet knobs installation.

 Step 1: Position the handles

 For drawers, one can follow the most common practice, which is to place the handle dead center on the panel.
 Upper wall cabinets need easy access when opening or closing them.
 Therefore, the handles have an ideal placement near the bottom end of the door panel.